 As with minor electrical problems, you shouldn’t be concerned about fixing minor plumbing issues.
 As long as the plumbing is up to code, it’s just not reasonable for a buyer to ask you to fix, say, a dripping faucet.

-Your Shoreline Agent Can Help
+Your Seattle Agent Can Help

-Common sense can go a long way toward helping you determine what you should and should not fix at your buyer’s request when selling your house in Shoreline.
+Common sense can go a long way toward helping you determine what you should and should not fix at your buyer’s request when selling your house in Seattle.
 Still, variances in local markets, particularly differences in local codes and regulations, can impact what you should and shouldn’t do.
 That, of course, is why it’s so important to work closely with a local [market-city] agent.
 And our experienced agents can provide the help you need.
 So when it’s time for selling your house, be sure to contact us today at (206) 578-3438.